yash0028/newautomation/README.md

 ## Pulling Subtree Changes

-Whenever this project is updated, you will need to pull the changes from the parent project.
+Whenever the root project is updated, you will need to pull the changes from the parent project.

 1. Change into the parent project's directory

 2. Type the following command:
     ```git
     git subtree pull --prefix=src/acceptance-test https://github.optum.com/Contract-Lifecycle-Management/acceptance-testing.git master --squash
+    ```

+## Pushing Subtree Changes

+Changes to the subtree can be pushed to the root subtree branch by doing the following:

+1. Change into the parent project's directory

+2. Type the following command:
+    ```git
+    git subtree push --prefix=src/acceptance-test https://github.optum.com/Contract-Lifecycle-Management/acceptance-testing.git master
     ```